Forms Validation

 }

-The usage is then very simple:
+Usage is then very straightforward:

 $form->addInteger('num')